TheQuerySmith/engage-coach/README.md

  - [ ] User can upload a list of website links (social media, personal website, etc.)
  - [ ] Allow instructors to upload a list of student IDs
  - [ ] Create update tables function when updated (updated_at columns)
+ - [ ] Make tabs mimic Canvas
+ - [ ] If courses are deleted, change to inactive rather than delete

 ### Bug Fixes